What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 Most bottleneck diagnostics take weeks.
 This one takes 15 minutes because it focuses on three metrics that reveal constraints immediately: utilization rate, close rate, and coordination overhead.

 You don’t need complex analysis.
-You need an accurate measurement of the right numbers.
+You need an accurate read on the right numbers.

 Answer these exactly: